au2/blue-button-benchmark/README.md

 * `remove_entries_percent`: This is the average number of entries patient removes in percentage to the total number of entries in the system in this scenario.
 * `update_entries_percent`: This is the average number of entries patient updates in percentage to the total number of entries in the system during this scenario.

-In addition the implementation considers loading the summary, adding new entries, removing existing entries and updating existing entries as seperate steps and pauses `step_delay` second between each step per patient.
+In addition the implementation considers loading the summary, adding new entries, removing existing entries and updating existing entries (each) as seperate steps and pauses `step_delay` second between each step per patient.

 # Database Designs